Leong1230/PCS4ESR/README.md

-# MIN3dCaPose
+# Ca3dPose
-We present a **Min**kowskiEngine-powered **Ca**nonical **3D** **Pose** estimation method via object-level classification and reimplementation of a **N**ormalized **P**art **C**oordinate **Space-based** method to object level by[GAPartNet](https://arxiv.org/pdf/2211.05272.pdf) to do 3D pose estimation.
-We use the newly released 3D scene dataset [Multiscan](https://github.com/smartscenes/multiscan) with over 200 scans.
-Our model relies on **the Min**kowskiEngine-powered U-Net backbone to get point-level features, voxelized point-level features to get object-level features, and does object-level classification.
-We formalize 3d Pose as a combination of the up-direction class, front-direction latitude class, and front-direction longitude class.
-As a result, we used the results of the NPCS method as a baseline, and our Min3dCaPose outperformed the baseline method in the Multiscan dataset.
+We present a Ca3DPose(Canonical 3D Pose) estimation method via object-level classification and reimplementation of a NPCS (Normalized Part Coordinate Space) based method to object level to do 3D pose estimation.
+We use the newly released 3D scene dataset Multiscan with over 200 scans.
+Our model relies on the MinkowskiEngine-powered U-Net backbone or PAConv backbone to get point-level features, voxelized or max pooled point-level features to get object-level features and does object-level classification.
+We formalize 3D Pose as a combination of the up-direction class, front-direction latitude class, and front-direction longitude class.
+As a result, we used the results of the NPCS method as a baseline, and our Ca3DPose outperformed the baseline method in the Multiscan dataset.
+We also found that PAConv backbone outperformed the U-Net backbone.

-We trained the two model on newly released [Multiscan](https://github.com/smartscenes/multiscan) dataset
+We trained the our model on newly released [Multiscan](https://github.com/smartscenes/multiscan) dataset

 The main contribution is predicting the canonical 3d pose(front and up direction) of an object given its point cloud by object-level classification